IceFireLabs/WarmStorageChain/README.md

 3. **Payment Processing**: The user pays a fee for the retrieval service.
 Once the payment is confirmed, the blockchain ABCI function is triggered.
 4. **Data Retrieval Using Lassie**: The ABCI layer uses Filecoin's Lassie retrieval tool to fetch the data associated with the CID.
 5. **Storing Retrieved Data**: Upon successful retrieval, WarmStorageChain stores the data on the disk storage of the blockchain nodes.
-6. **Transaction Logging**: The retrieval and storage transaction is recorded on the blockchain, ensuring transparency and traceability.
+6. **Transaction Logging**: The retrieval and storage transaction are recorded on the blockchain, ensuring transparency and traceability.
-7. **Data Access**: When a data request is made, the heating Layer2 ensures that the data is quickly retrieved from the blockchain nodes' storage, reducing latency and improving efficiency.
+7. **Data Access**: When a data request is made, the hot storage tier blockchain ensures that the data is quickly retrieved from the blockchain nodes' storage, reducing latency and improving efficiency.

 ## V. Integration and Interoperability